Accenture/mercury/guides/APPENDIX-II.md

 The `additional.info` function, if implemented, will be invoked from the "/info" endpoint and its response will be merged into the "/info" response.

-For `distributed.trace.forwarder` and `transaction.journal.recorder`, please refer to Chapter 5 for details.
+For `distributed.trace.forwarder` and `transaction.journal.recorder`, please refer to [Chapter-5](CHAPTER-5.md)
+for details.

 ## Reserved event header names

-The following event headers are injected by the system as READ only key-values.
+The following event headers are injected by the system as READ only metadata.
 They are available from the input "headers".
 However, they are not part of the EventEnvelope.

 | Header        | Purpose                                    |